Kevin M. Short

 Once you know what your company’s Competitive Advantage is, we then must determine which buyers will pay to acquire that Advantage.
 There are several types of buyers (financial, entrepreneurial and strategic) and we must find the one who will either (1) gain the most from acquiring your company; or (2) suffer the greatest pain from allowing your business to continue.
 Clayton Capital draws upon numerous sources of buyer data (including those developed by its in-house research analysts) to determine which buyers are active in the marketplace and further, which individual buyer will pay top dollar to acquire your company.

-Step Three: Create a Strategy to Use Your Competitive Advantage as Leverage to Get
+Step Three: Create a Strategy to Use Your Competitive Advantage as Leverage

 the Outrageous Price